|MISSION SANTA INES|

 Outside the mission, on a tree-lined path overlooking the rolling green hills, is the El Calvario.
 It consists of 14 wooden crosses, each with a colorful painting depicting one of the Stations of the Cross.
 The crosses, combined with a lovely setting, made this a very special place to linger.

 “Always to go forward & never to turn back,” is a favorite quote that is frequently seen on plaques in the California Missions.
 It is by Junίpero Serra, who founded the first nine missions with the goal to convert the native Americans to Christianity and promote the Catholic Church.
 He started his journey from Mexico with a seriously infected leg and was clearly on a mission until his death in 1784.

 * * * * *

 We also found time to enjoy wine-tasting.
 With over 80 wineries in the area, we had a lot of choices.
 Santa Barbara County, with its five distinct wine-growing valleys, is one of the top wine regions in the world.
 The local Pinot Noir was made famous by the 2004 movie “Sideways” which was filmed in Solvang and nearby Buellton.
 There is no end to picturesque wineries surrounded by vineyards, charming old towns, ranches and farmland.
 It is beautiful year-round, even in January, when the grapes are dormant, and the grass is not as green, and the foilage not as lush, as other times of the year.
-I often prefer the off-season for travel because it is less crowded and expensive, and you can travel more freely, without reservations.
+I prefer the off-season for travel because it's less crowded, cheaper, and you can travel more freely, often without reservations.
 We were fortunate to have sunny, warm 70 degree days.

 This was a nice leisurely place to hang out for a couple of days and I would like to return.
 I am kind of surprised that I appreciated the Scandinavian heritage as much as I did.